 SPORT STYLE MASSAGE Not an oil based spa massage Female patients: wear/bring sports bra

 Xian is a registered massage therapist and a graduate of Mount Royal University.
-As a manual therapist, He is committed to helping clients manage pain, improve mobility, and recover from physical strain.
-Xian integrates a variety of non-traditional techniques such as RAPID NeuroFascial Reset, Graston Technique®, and Fascial Stretch Therapy™ to promote structural balance and optimize movement.
-He further enhanced his skills in myofascial release techniques by studying with Tom Myers, author of Anatomy Trains.
-Each session begins with a health history review and physical assessment to create a personalized treatment plan.
-Xian applies slow, sustained pressure, ranging from a few ounces to a few kilos, ensuring it aligns with your comfort and specific needs.
-He may ask for your active participation, such as moving or stretching, to assist in releasing fascial layers and improving the mind-muscle connection.
+With a focus on manual therapy, Xian is dedicated to helping clients manage pain, improve mobility, and recover from physical strain.
+He specializes in non-traditional techniques such as RAPID NeuroFascial Reset, Graston Technique®, and Fascial Stretch Therapy™, all aimed at promoting structural balance and optimizing movement.
+Xian further honed his skills in myofascial release by studying with Tom Myers, author of Anatomy Trains.

-Parry is a graduate of the Registered Massage Therapy program at Langara College.
-Growing up, Par...
+Meet Parry Yeung, Registered Massage Therapist Parry is a graduate of the Registered Massage The...
 Read More

 Select a treatment from the list on the left